Stefan923/SuperCore/README.md

 # SuperCore

-SuperCore Lite is an all in one plugin for Minecraft server management and recplaces multiple outdated plugins.
+SuperCore is an all in one plugin for Minecraft server management and replaces multiple outdated plugins.
 It provides a large list of features which help you to run your server.
 This resource is free, open-source and under development.
 Any suggestion is welcome.

 ## Getting Started